All over the world, a currency can either be strong or weak, depending on many factors and economic policies of such country, financial experts say.

 1USD is Uganda is worth USh3,670.85 at the official rate, it cost more at the parallel market, making Ugandan currency ranks number three among currencies with less value against the USD.
 It’s one of the lowest currencies on the continent.

 We’re jumping the list.
-Another notable country with a weak currency is Nigeria, ranking number 24 among the poorest currency on the continent.
+Another notable country with a weak and cheapest currency is Nigeria, ranking number 24 among the poorest currency on the continent.
+The naira has little value amongst its pairs in Africa and poor against other countries across the world

 With 397.3 billion USD as Gross Domestic Product (GDP) according to the World Bank and the biggest economy on the continent, most of its citizens live in poverty.